-The site includes a traditional Viking Age longhouse dated ~790-1100 AD, a church and associated cemetery (ca 1000 AD), and pagan cremation site.
+The site includes a traditional Viking Age longhouse occupied between ~790-1100 AD, a church and associated cemetery (built about 1000 AD), and a pagan cremation site.
 It is believed to represent one of the highest status residences of the Viking period on Iceland.

-Excavations have recovered plentiful imported glass beads, tin-based bronze and iron objects.
+Excavations have recovered plentiful imported glass beads, as well as tin-based bronze and iron objects.
 All of those exotic objects would have been imported for the use of the Viking chiefs.

 Wärmländer SKTS, Zori D, Byock J, and Scott DA.
 2010.
 Metallurgical findings from a Viking Age chieftain's farm in Iceland.
 Journal of Archaeological Science 37(9):2284-2290.

 Zori D, Byock J, Erlendsson E, Martin S, Wake T, and Edwards KJ.
 2013.
 Feasting in Viking Age Iceland: sustaining a chiefly political economy in a marginal environment.
 Antiquity 87(335):150-161.